 When I caught my first glimpse of Bryce Canyon, a big, toothy grin burst across my face.
 My eyes welled up with tears, and I felt for the first time in a long time that everything was going to be all right.
 You see, I had been driving alone for nine hours in the infancy of the COVID-19 pandemic, and even though it was early March and quarantine orders would not be implemented for weeks, my nerves were beginning to fray.

 I stepped out of my van and walked toward Sunset Point, filling my lungs with chilly mountain air as I stared down at thousands of hoodoos appearing like jagged, red altarpieces below.
-The Paiute Indians who long ago called this area home believed that these thin spires of rock were once an entire race called the Legend People, who turned to stone for bad deeds by Coyote.
+The Paiute Indians who long ago called this area home believed that these thin spires of rock were once an entire race called the Legend People, who were turned to stone for bad deeds by Coyote.
 The word “hoodoo” comes from the Southern Paiute word for being afraid: “ooh doo.”
 Though the landscape looked whimsical at first glance, I began to feel the weight of its history as I explored deeper.

 I woke early on my second day to catch the first rays of light from Sunrise Point and found myself transfixed by the thin frame of a limber pine tree, roots akimbo, clinging with all its might to what little earth it could grasp.
 I felt a strange kinship with the tree.
 In the exhausting wake of the pandemic, I could definitely relate.